votemike/csspalette/readme.md

 ## TODO

 Breaks if CSS file starts with //
+Add built CSS and JS and Manifest to gitignore
 Implement X11 numbers
 Refactor colour extraction code (regex's)
 Refactor Guzzle code in Homecontroller